Benefits of moderate hypercapnia for the brain. Obstructive sleep apnea and depression (literature review). Pathogenesis of hypercapnia and hypoxemia

 Symptoms

-According to the time of manifestation, early and late clinical symptoms are distinguished, the severity of which is directly related to the level of carbon dioxide in the body and the degree of hypercapnia.
+Based on the time of manifestation, early and late clinical symptoms are distinguished, the severity of which is directly related to the level of carbon dioxide in the body and the degree of hypercapnia.

-Early and late symptoms of gaseous acidosis
+Early and late symptoms of gas acidosis

-Body adaptation to respiratory acidosis
+Adaptation of the body to respiratory acidosis

 The heart and blood vessels also adapt to new conditions by increasing cardiac output and increasing blood pressure.
 This phenomenon in medicine is called “chronic compensated hypercapnia” and does not require hospital treatment.

-Features of the state of hypercapnia in children
+Features of hypercapnia in children

 In children, respiratory failure due to carbon dioxide poisoning develops faster and is more severe than in adults.